linuxfrorg/board-sse-linuxfr.org/README.md

 - I was hoping to simplify largely its logic, but it's not the case → maybe, it will be better if I also refactor code in the Rails part
 - Goliath can't listen on UNIX socket
-  → it's no longer the case (fixed in the git repository)
+  → it's no longer the case (fixed in v0.9.3)
 - EventSource is not supported by most browsers
-  → I need to try the polyfills
+  → Not true, and https://github.com/Yaffle/EventSource is a good polyfill

 TODO